secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

   - To receive a quote with a Partner Sourced discount, the partner must submit a Partner Sourced Deal Registration for the opportunity which must be approved by GitLab.
   - Only one partner can earn a Partner Sourced discount per opportunity.
 Partners will generally receive the Co-Sell discount rate if they do not have an approved Partner Sourced Deal Registration.
 - **Approval Criteria**
-  - Deal Registration approval is based on who sourced that particular opportunity.
-If the partner brought us the deal, then it should be approved.
+  - Partner Sourced Deal Registration approval is based on who sourced that particular opportunity.
+If the partner brought us the deal, then the registration should be approved.
 For clarity, it is not about first touch with the customer, but the actual creation/conversion of an opportunity.
   - The GitLab Partner Manager should communicate and align with the GitLab Sales Rep prior to approving or rejecting the Deal Registration.
   - The GitLab ASM should communicate and align with the GitLab Partner Manager and Sales Rep prior to approving or rejecting the Deal Registration.
 - **GitLab SLAs**
   - The SLA for GitLab to respond to the partner on a Partner Sourced Deal Registration is two business days.
 There must be contact with the registering partner within two business days, whether it be approval, rejection, request for more information, or notification that additional processing time is needed.
   - The GitLab Partner Manager and ASM (if applicable) each have one business day to action the Registration, which begins when the Registration hits their respective queues for approval.
+- **Assigning a Delegated Approver**
+  - GitLab Partner Managers and ASMs _always_ need to assign a delegated approver in SFDC prior to being out of office.
+This ensures approval requests are received and can be actioned in your absence, and is crucial to hitting our SLAs (see **GitLab SLAs** above).
+  - Refer to the step-by-step process to [assign a delegated approver](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#reassign-quote-approvals) for details.
+Note, the delegated approver will be assigned to any/all of your approval processes in SFDC (e.g., registrations, quotes, etc).
 - **Standard Term and Extension**
   - Approved deal registrations have a standard 90-day expiration from the date of original approval.
   - Deal Registration extensions beyond the initial 90-day approval are at the sole discretion of GitLab.
 To grant a standard 30-day extension, GitLab Partner and/or Field Sales can click the `Extend DR 30 Days` button on the Registration.
 For non-standard extensions beyond 30 days, please chatter `@Partner Operations` on the registration record and provide the new date that the registration should expire.